 Resolution: 2K QHD - Field of View: 130° - Night Vision: Infrared & Colour - Water Resistance: IP66 Weatherproof - Local Storage: Up to 256GB - Subscription: Optional - Smart Assistant Compatible: Amazon Alexa and Google - Wiring: Wired - Battery Life: N/A - Homebase/Hub: No - Wi-Fi Connection: 2.4GHz

-Top Value Doorbell Camera - Ring Battery Video Doorbell
+Doorbell camera: Ring Battery Video Doorbell (Head to Toe)

 Resolution: 1440 x 1440 HD Field of View: 150° horizontal, 150° vertical Night Vision: 1080p HD Weather Resistance: IP65 Weatherproof Subscription: Optional Wiring: Wire-Free Battery Life: Dependant on usage Homebase/Hub: No Wi-Fi Connection: 2.4GHz